 We choose a variety of accommodations so that you can experience most of what the hospitality industry in Europe has to offer.
-Accommodation is in small 1 - 3 star hotels, inns, pensions, B and Bs, apartments and family owned rural houses rated as Budget, Standard and Superior.
+Accommodation is in small 2 - 3 star hotels, inns, pensions, B&Bs, apartments and family owned rural houses rated as Budget, Standard and Superior.
 [No dormitories]

 Budget: Basic rooms with bathrooms shared by the group.
-These include rooms in family owned B and Bs, pensions or apartments, some with kitchens, washing machines and other facilities.
-[Max 3 apartments and 1 pension depending on group size]
+These include rooms in family owned B&Bs, pensions or apartments, some with kitchens, washing machines and other facilities.

 Superior: Country inns or hotels with rooms of a high standard and restaurants providing quality menus.

-Most of the places have WiFi although some might only be in the public areas (not in the rooms).
+Most places have WiFi although some might only be in the public areas (not in the bedrooms).

-Like many old traditional buildings in Europe, some don't have elevators/lifts.
-Private pensions or rural houses don't have porters so you will have to carry your luggage up 2 or 3 flights of stairs - more reason to pack light.
+NB: Like many old traditional buildings in Europe, some don't have elevators/lifts.
+Private pensions or rural houses don't have porters so you will have to carry your luggage up 2 or 3 flights of stairs - more reason to pack light!
 It is not the Group Leader's job to carry your luggage and she needs to preserve her back to care for everyone and lead them on the trail every day!